 - the birth of a child or to care for a newborn, newly adopted child, or a newborn in foster care; or

-- the care of a spouse, child or parent with a serious health condition.
+- the care of a spouse, child, parent, grandparent, grandchildren, sibling, or domestic partner with a serious health condition.

 According to APM 715-20, Family and Medical Leave is normally an unpaid leave except:

-- Accrued sick leave may be substituted, at the appointee’s option, for unpaid family and medical leave granted for the appointee’s serious health condition or to care for the appointee’s child, parent, spouse, or domestic partner with a serious health condition.
+- Accrued sick leave may be substituted, at the appointee’s option, for unpaid family and medical leave granted for the appointee’s serious health condition or to care for the appointee’s child, parent, spouse, grandparent, grandchildren, sibling, or domestic partner with a serious health condition.

 - For academic appointees who do not accrue sick leave, Chancellors may approve leave with pay for up to 12 workweeks.

 - For academic appointees eligible for the Pay for Family Care and Bonding (PFCB) option.
 This option is only available for the following Family and Medical Leaves: care for a family member with a serious health, for Parental Bonding Leave, for Qualifying Exigency Leave, for Military Caregiver.

 When requesting this type of leave, the following should be submitted to the Department, the Dean’s Office, and the Office of Academic Personnel:

 - FML Medical Certification Form or a physician’s off work order containing relevant information including leave dates, anticipated return to work dates or any limitations as stated by the healthcare provider.

 - FML Declaration of Relationship Form